How effective and safe the coronavirus (COVID-19) vaccine is for people with Parkinson's, and what you need to know about the roll out.

 Between 3 and 12 weeks after your first vaccine, you'll be invited for your second dose.
 It is important that you have this vaccine to boost your protection against coronavirus.
 You will have 2 doses of the same vaccine.

 I'm a carer for someone with Parkinson's.
 When will I get my vaccine?

-Carers are eligible for the vaccination now, regardless of your age.
+If you provide regular unpaid care or support for someone with Parkinson’s, you may be eligible for the vaccination now, regardless of your age.

 How will I get the vaccine?